zowe/community/Project Management/PI Planning/23PI2 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI2 Objectives.md

   - Zowe Documentation Issue triage guide
   - Zowe Documentation Analytics Guide

-* Completed Zowe CLI Day One Checklist.
-  - Includes a list of tasks that users can/should complete after CLI is installed and the installation checklist is completed.

 * Zowe z/OS Components Installation Checklists
   * Checklist for Production
   * Checklist for testing/MVP